• NewJerseyAlmanac.com: Gateway to New Jersey Information

 --Projections

-The population is expected to include more seniors, Hispanics and Asians by 2020.
+By 2045, the state's total population is projected to be just over 10 million residents.
 The smallest racial groups in the state, Native Americans, Pacific Islanders and Multiracial populations, are projected to increase substantially, growing by 167% between 2010 and 2030.
 By 2025, it is projected that non-Hispanic whites will no longer be a majority of New Jersey's population, accounting for just 49.4% of the total population by then.

 * Population Projections, US Census Bureau